Apprenticeships: employer case study

 Paul, a Public Health & Protection Services Manager at Chelmsford City Council, explains how apprenticeships are helping his organisation prepare for the future.

-There's a real shortage of environmental health officers and, being so close to London we can't compete with the salaries being offered in the capital.
+There's a real shortage of environmental health practitioners and, being so close to London we can't compete with the salaries being offered in the capital.

 The opportunity to develop existing staff is a big driver for us as it means we can support those that are progressing really well but have hit a ceiling because there's no scope for them to move on or up to progress their careers.